xiangyiwen22/Recommender-Systems-Specialization/README.md

   - User-user: select neighborhood of similar-taste people and use their opinions
   - Item-item: pre-compute similarity among items via ratings, use own ratings to triangulate for recommendations
   - Dimensionality reduction: compress and use taste reprensentation:  yields a lower-d matrix
+### Model elements and evaluation metrics
+- Basic model elements: Users, Items, Ratings, and Community (optional) <br>
+User (demographics) -------> Ratings <------- Items (properties, genres, etc.)

-6. Choose evaluation metrics
+- Choose evaluation metrics
   - Accuracy of prediction
   - Usefulness of recommendations: correct, non-onvious and diverse
   - Computational expense

 ### Examples Movielens, Amazon